Homepage Fill in Your IRS W-2 Template

 When should I receive my W-2 form?

-What should I do if my W-2 has incorrect information?
+What should I do if my W-2 form has an error?

 Common mistakes

-1. Incorrect Social Security Number: One common mistake is entering the wrong Social Security Number.
-Double-check this number; an error can delay your tax return process.
+1. Incorrect Social Security Number: One of the most common mistakes is entering the wrong Social Security Number (SSN).
+This can lead to delays in processing and potential issues with tax returns.

 Documents used along the form